Student Training

 Recognized Fraternities and Sororities

 Students who are new and returning members of recognized fraternities and sororities (referred to as FSL communities) receive either in-person or online training on an annual basis.
 New students complete in-person training in collaboration with Student Life & Leadership during BAM: Becoming a Member.
-Returning members complete their annual training in a self-paced Canvas course.
-Details of the current semester's FSL trainings are at the bottom of this page.
+Returning members complete their annual training either through inviting Title IX and Gender Equity staff to their chapter meetings or attending an in-person training on set dates and times listed at the bottom of this page.

 Sports Clubs & Other Student Organization Members